Kuadrant/kuadrant-operator/doc/dns.md

 ## Using the DNSPolicy

-### DNS Provider and ManagedZone Setup
+### DNS Provider Setup

 A DNSPolicy acts against a target Gateway by processing its listeners for hostnames that it can create dns records for.
 In order for it to do this, it must know about dns providers, and what domains these dns providers are currently hosting.
-This is done through the creation of ManagedZones and dns provider secrets containing the credentials for the dns provider account.
+This is done through the creation of dns provider secrets containing the credentials and configuration for the dns provider account.

 If for example a Gateway is created with a listener with a hostname of `echo.apps.hcpapps.net`:
 ```yaml